awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateExperience.md

 Required: Yes

  ** [RoleArn](#API_CreateExperience_RequestSyntax) **   <a name="Kendra-CreateExperience-request-RoleArn"></a>
-The Amazon Resource Name \(ARN\) of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and IAM Identity Center that stores your user and group information\.
-For more information, see [IAM roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
+The Amazon Resource Name \(ARN\) of an IAM role with permission to access `Query` API, `GetQuerySuggestions` API, and other required APIs\.
+The role also must include permission to access AWS IAM Identity Center \(successor to AWS Single Sign\-On\) that stores your user and group information\.
+For more information, see [IAM access roles for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`